hoffmanick/fairos/aim1.md

       </button>
           <div class="collapse" id="readMore_case-study">
             <div class="read-more-content" style="width:90%;padding-left:5%;padding-right:5%;padding-top:2%;padding-bottom:2%;">
-              <p>Many legacy Quaternary datasets are found in specimen-curation repositories (e.g. museums) with database structures designed to capture specimen-specific long-tail data and often curated decades past without regard to FAIR or CARE principles.
+              <p>Many legacy Quaternary datasets are found in specimen-curation repositories, like museums, with database structures designed to capture specimen-specific long-tail data and often curated decades past without regard to FAIR or CARE principles.
 A guiding use case for this aim will focus on expanding FAIR data curation protocols from the ZooArchNet (ZAN) project to
                 <ol>
-<li>propagate/link legacy museum-curated zooarcheological data across various community-curated data repositories, and</li>
+<li>link legacy museum-curated zooarcheological data across various community-curated data repositories, and</li>
                   <li>align with CARE guidelines and descendant  community priorities.</li></ol></p>
-<p>ZAN has created pathways to standardize, crosswalk and link (using Linked Open Data protocols) zooarchaeological datasets across archaeological (with partner Open Context) and biological (VertNet/GBIF) repositories, including the implementation of a vital new Darwin Core Extension for the publication of chronometric age data for paleo/archaeological specimens.</p>
+<p>ZAN has created pathways to standardize, crosswalk and link zooarchaeological datasets across archaeological (with partner Open Context) and biological (VertNet/GBIF) repositories, including the implementation of a vital new Darwin Core Extension for the publication of chronometric age data for paleo/archaeological specimens.</p>

 <p>In this case study, UF personnel will work with RCN informatics domain experts and repository data managers, in consultation with Indigenous stakeholders, to expand the ZAN protocols.
-Continued work on data standards alignments, Linked Open Data, and other intersectional methods will  be used to mobilize Darwin Core enabled legacy zooarchaeological data from the Florida Museum curation database across multiple repositories including:
+Continued work on data standards alignments, Linked Open Data, and other intersectional methods will  be used to mobilize Darwin Core-enabled legacy zooarchaeological data from the Florida Museum curation database across multiple repositories including:
   <ol>
 <li>Neotoma (to update existing legacy records with complete Florida Museum datasets including isotope data),</li>
 <li>archaeological repositories Open Context and tDAR, and  extended specimen specific repositories such as CARD (for radiocarbon data), and</li>